 I have to admit – a huge draw in choosing Aruba as my newest Caribbean destination had a lot to do with those coral pink birds.
 As an artist, the contrasting colors were visually stunning.
 As an animal lover, I just couldn’t resist getting up close and personal with Aruba’s resident flamingos.

-I did a lot of research on how to pull this off before arriving, because I was aware that no – bright pink flamingos do not flock to any old beach in Aruba.
+I did a lot of research on how to pull this off before arriving, because I was aware that these bright pink flamingos do not flock to any old beach in Aruba.
 Rather, they are only found on Flamingo Beach on Renaissance Island, Aruba.

-One thing I found was that so many blog posts had conflicting information – and honestly, this isn’t really the fault of the authors.
+I immediately noticed that so many blog posts had conflicting information about visiting – and honestly, this isn’t really the fault of the authors.
 The process has changed a lot in the past couple of years.

 Lucky for you, I’ve compiled all of the latest information on visiting the famous Aruba Flamingo island!